hummingbot/hummingbot-site/docs/gateway/installation.md

 !!! note "Alternative to copying certs files"
     The `gateway-setup.sh` script creates a copy of the Hummingbot certificates in the Gateway folder.
 Alternatively, you can override the **certs_path** parameter in `conf/server.yml` and enter the path to the Hummingbot certificates.

+### 3. Start Gateway

 Afterwards, start Gateway using **passphrase**:

 ```
 $ yarn start --passphrase=<passphrase>
 ```

-### Using Docker

-See the [Deploy Examples](https://github.com/hummingbot/deploy-examples) repo for example for deploying various configurations of Hummingbot and Gateway using Docker.
-The `/bash_scripts` folder and the README file in that repo contains scripts that help you install the Docker version of Gateway.

-Note that you will be prompted to enter **passphrase** and **certs_path** during the installation process.

-## Running Gateway

-After a successful installation using via either method, you should see Gateway running on the default port 15888:
+You should see Gateway running on the default port 15888:
 ```
 2023-02-09 12:56:50 | info | 	⚡️ Starting Gateway API on port 15888...
 2023-02-09 12:56:50 | info | 	The gateway server is secured behind HTTPS.